CoRT: Complementary Rankings from Transformers: Appendix: Retrieval Examples

 \section{Appendix: Retrieval Examples}

 Table \ref{tab:examples} shows top-1 retrieval examples of \projname{} and BM25.
 The first query exemplifies the advantage of local interactions in the query encoder.
-We hypothesize, the query could successfully be "interpreted" as a question about the density although the term density was not included.
+We hypothesize, the query could be interpreted as a question about the density of aluminum although the term density was not included.
 The second query is an example, where BM25 works well due to favorable keywords in the passage.
-Although \projname{}'s top result is not labeled, it clearly is somewhat relevant to the question.
+Although \projname{}'s top result is not labeled, it clearly is relevant to the query.
 Since the passage misses the keyword "insane", it is difficult to retrieve for a term-based model.
-We hypothesize, due to the terms "hallucinations" and "paranoia", \projname{} can correctly match the context in this example.
+We hypothesize, due to the terms "hallucinations" and "paranoia", \projname{} is able to match the contexts in this example.